kminevskiy/jekyll-now/resume.md

 ### Objectives

 &nbsp;&nbsp;&nbsp;&nbsp;Software engineer with passion for great, impactful solutions.
-For the most part, I work with Ruby and JavaScript, but at the same time I consider myself language agnostic – I love to learn new tools regardless of their underlying framework/language.
+For the most part, I work with Ruby and JavaScript, but at the same time I consider myself language agnostic – I love to learn new tools regardless of the underlying framework/language.
 Most recently, I co-developed [Workerholic](https://workerholic.github.io/), a highly scalable background job processor written in Ruby.

 ### Skills